XulbuX/Python/Projects/Commands/README.md

 This command simply lets you input a list of items.
 It will then output all the items, but each item on a new line.<br>
 In addition to that it will display some info about the items.
 When all the items are numbers, it will also output more info like the min, max, sum and average.

-Per default, the list items are seperated by a `space`, but this can be changed to anything else with the option `-s` or `--sep`:
+Per default, the list items are separated by a `space`, but this can be changed to anything else with the option `-s` or `--sep`:
 ```console
 process-list --sep ","
 ```